 Wander through wine country (two days)

-A well-rounded wine culture runs strong through the veins of the state’s capital and it’s little wonder, considering its doorstep is flush with plonk producing gold.
-The Yarra Valley, in particular, has some spectacular scenery with its hills blanketed in vineyards of chardonnay, sauvignon blanc and pinot noir.
+A well-rounded wine culture runs through the veins of the state’s capital and it’s little wonder, considering its doorstep is laced with plonk-producing gold.
+The Yarra Valley, in particular, has some spectacular scenery with its hills blanketed in vineyards of chardonnay, sauvignon blanc and pinot noir varietals.

 Tick off that bucket list (three days)

 Stately and stoic despite consistent exposure to the thrash of elements, the Twelve Apostles (in name, no longer in nature) are the crowning glory of the Great Ocean Road.
-Certainly, their imposition is striking but it’s their choice of standing ground – littered parallel to the blunt edges of Victoria’s south coast.
+Certainly, their imposition is striking but it’s their choice of standing ground – littered parallel to the blunt edges of Victoria’s south coast – that truly impresses.
 Take an ambling three days to make your way back to the big smoke via the great road itself – stepping through the wild surrounds of the Great Otway National Park or trying out your surfing skills on the shores of Lorne.

 See another side (five days)

 Separate in both geography and landscape, the rugged reaches of Tasmania appears to have more in common with our neighbour New Zealand than the desert-strewn mainland.
 A flight across to Hobart from Melbourne takes a touch over an hour.
-Here, a seemingly sleepy city will carefully unfold its unusual secrets: MONA (Museum of Old and New Art) is already a national institution, for one, a quietly riotous food scene and some natural beauty within easy reach should you feel the (nearby Mount Wellington affords some spectacular views).
+Here, a seemingly sleepy city will carefully unfold its unusual secrets: MONA (Museum of Old and New Art) is already a national institution for one, there's a quietly riotous food scene and some natural beauty within easy reach (nearby Mount Wellington affords some spectacular views).